 3. Add a pinch of salt, if you wish, for enhanced flavor and shelf stability.

-4. Blend for 30 seconds to a minute until it’s all incorporated.
+4. Blend for 30-60 seconds until ingredients are incorporated.

 5. Pour into a bottle* and store in the fridge for 5-7 days.
-It may separate in the fridge, so shake before each use.
+The milk may separate in the fridge, so shake before each use.